 Does a tattoo hairline promote hair growth?

 Getting a tattoo does not impede hair growth.
-However, for the majority of body parts you want to get inked, the SMP professional will need to shave it before moving forward with the procedure.
+However, for most body parts you want to get inked, the SMP professional will need to shave it before moving forward with the procedure.

 During SMP, pigment is deposited only about 2mm deep; that’s half the depth of a follicle.
 The microneedles used for hair tattooing do not reach the follicle and can’t cause damage or affect the growth of hair in any way.
 However, there is no indication that tattoo ink slows hair growth either.